stellasythe/voat-reloader/README.md

 # voat-reloader
-Chrome extension to automaticaly reload [voat.co](https://voat.co) when the "the service is unavailable" error appears.
+Chrome extension to automaticaly reload [voat.co](https://voat.co) when the "the service is unavailable" error appears, so you don't have to press f5 every time the error occurs.

 ## installation
 - Download the .crx file [here](https://github.com/antedeguemon/voat-reloader/blob/master/bin/voat.crx?raw=true)